ServiceNow/stl-decomp-4j/README.md

 ## Benchmarking

-The [StlPerfTest example](examples/StlPerfTest) times the STL running on the CO<sub>2</sub> data mentioned above.
+The [StlPerfTest example](examples/StlPerfTest) times the STL running on the CO<sub>2</sub> data mentioned above or on a time-series of 10 years of random hourly data.
 The same benchmark is implemented in the original Fortran [here](examples/StlPerfTest/fortran_benchmark).
+See [Performance Tests](examples/StlPerfTest/Performance Test) for instructions on running these tests.

 Limited tests show the Java to be about half the speed of the Fortran.
 A comparison of the resulting decompositions is shown in the [StlJavaFortranComparison notebook](examples/StlPerfTest/StlJavaFortranComparison.ipynb).

 ## Documentation